tfiers/tomasfiers.net/content/posts/probabilistic-python.md

   given the data, what are the most likely parameters of the model?)

 We have to resort to _approximate_ inference when we do not have closed, analytical formulas for the above calculations.
-Apparently this is often the case in practice.

 There are generally two approaches to approximate inference:

 1. Sampling
 2. Variational inference

-In **sampling**, you use a method (called a Monte Carlo method) that draws samples from the probability distribution that you are performing inference on -- or at least from a good approximation to it.
+In **sampling**, you use an algorithm (called a Monte Carlo method) that draws samples from the probability distribution that you are performing inference on -- or at least from a good approximation to it.
 You then perform your desired inference calculation on the samples.
 For example: mode of the probability